librasteve/raku-Physics-Error/README.md

 $Physics::Error::default   = 'absolute';    #default error output [absolute|percent]
 $Physics::Error::round-per = 0.001;         #control rounding of percent
 ```
 Two ways for Measure output precision control.
-These only act on the .Str output rendering and leave the Measure .value and .error.absolute "truth" untouched.  :
+These only act on the .Str output rendering and leave the Measure .value and .error.absolute "truth" untouched.
-####Automagic
+#### Automagic
 This option uses .error.denorm to right shift the error value and align to the mantissa precision of the measure value.
 The number of significant digits in the error is then used to round the measure value.

 ```perl6